Bookmark saved

 "How are you feeling today?"
 Andrew asked, keeping his voice pleasant.

 The boy didn't answer.
-His jaw set in a stubborn line, and his eyes—brown like his father's—burned with a defiance that Andrew found simultaneously irritating and impressive.
+His jaw set in a stubborn line, and his eyes—brown like his father's—burned with a defiance that was both irritating and impressive.
 Nine years old, and already he'd learned not to give his captor the satisfaction of a response.

 "The silent treatment again."
 Andrew sighed.
 "You know, your father is working very hard to get you back.
 Perhaps if you cooperated with our tests, we could speed up the process."